suhailzap/DevSecOps/README.md

 3. **Jenkins Alternative**: Highlights GitHub Actions as the primary CI/CD, with Jenkins as an optional alternative.
 4. **Customization**: Replace placeholders (e.g., `<commit-sha>`) with dynamic variables like `${{ github.sha }}` in the workflow.

-Push this to your repo and let me know if you need further tweaks!